Therajat14/THE-BACKEND-DEVELOPER-ZERO-TO-MASTERY/README.md

 # 📂 THE BACKEND DEVELOPER: ZERO TO MASTERY

-Welcome to **THE BACKEND DEVELOPER: ZERO TO MASTERY** repository! 🚀 This repo is dedicated to **learning, practicing, and mastering backend development** through structured learning, hands-on projects, and best practices.
+Welcome to **THE BACKEND DEVELOPER: ZERO TO MASTERY** repository! 🚀 This repo is dedicated to **learning, practicing, and mastering backend development** through structured learning, hands-on projects, and best practice.

 ## 🎯 What This Repository Covers
 ✅ Backend fundamentals & architecture